w-vi/diyC/README.md

 are the prerequisites:

 - recent Linux kernel supporting needed namespaces and cgroups
-- aufs installed
+- overlayfs installed
 - ip tool (iproute2 package)
 - iptables
 - gcc
 - make
 - bash

-Apart from aufs most of the distros are prepared and ready, if not please consult your distro package manager.
+Apart from overlayfs most of the distros are prepared and ready, if not please consult your distro package manager.
+Overlayfs is in the mainline kernel so it should be straightforward.

 *Note*: Kernel needs to be configured to support following namespaces PID, mount, network and UTS, cgroups are needed as well.
 Most of the GNU/Linux distros have